CROP: Conservative Reward for Model-based Offline Policy Optimization

-In interactions with the model ensemble, the reward is computed as the mean of $\hat{r}$, while the next state is the output of $\hat{T}$ in a model chosen at random.
-The initial state of the interaction is randomly sampled from the offline data $\mathcal{D}$, and the interaction lasts for $k$ steps.
-In each step of policy optimization, a mini-batch data $\mathcal{D}_{f}$ is sampled, where the proportion of online interaction data is $f$.
-Q-function of policy $\pi$, which is denoted by $\hat{Q}^{\pi}$, is trained by minimizing the soft Bellman residual
+In interactions with the model ensemble, the reward is computed as the mean of $\hat{r}$, whereas the next state is sampled from the output of $\hat{T}$ in a model selected at random.
+Each interaction episode begins with an initial state sampled uniformly from the offline dataset $\mathcal{D}$ and proceeds for a fixed horizon of $k$ steps.
+During each policy optimization step, a mini-batch data $\mathcal{D}_{f}$ is sampled, where the proportion of model-generated online interactions is $f$.
+Q-function of policy $\pi$, which is denoted by $\hat{Q}^{\pi}$, is trained by minimizing the soft Bellman residual:

-$V$ is estimated by Monte Carlo method
+$\hat{V}^{\pi}$ is estimated by Monte Carlo method:

-where the target Q-function $Q_{\mathrm{tar}}$ is an exponentially moving average of $\hat{Q}^{\pi}$.
-The policy $\pi$ is trained by maximizing value function $V^{\pi}$ and keeping a reasonable entropy with a Lagrangian relaxation.
+where the parameters of target Q-function $Q_{\mathrm{tar}}$ are an exponentially moving average of Q-function parameters.
+The policy $\pi$ is trained by maximizing the value function $V^{\pi}$ and maintaining a reasonable entropy with a Lagrangian relaxation.
 The policy loss function $l_{\pi}$ is as follows:

 where $\mathcal{H}(\cdot)$ stands for entropy. $\alpha$ is a non-negative parameter updated by minimizing the following loss function: